kredar/kredar.github.io/_posts/2021-07-30-Books-I-recommend.md

 **Inspirational/Self-help** are books that you read and get inspired to do more, to do something bigger.
 In this category, you would find biographies, memoirs, self-development books, and some inspirational novels.

 **Know the past** - These are history books.
-As [Carl Sagan](https://www.goodreads.com/quotes/194992-you-have-to-know-the-past-to-understand-the-present,) famously said, "You have to know the past to understand the present."
+As [Carl Sagan](https://www.goodreads.com/quotes/194992-you-have-to-know-the-past-to-understand-the-present,) famously said,

+>You have to know the past to understand the present."
 I would add to it, "You have to know the past to understand the present and build a better future."
+{: .notice}

 ## Leadership/Management